cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 State(Window, Key -> TransactionSummary) < 320B
 ```

-For window state sizing we have to estimate the number if in-flight windows per key.
+For window state sizing we have to estimate the number of in-flight windows per key.
 For our application let's say we have max 2 windows active for any key.

 For 1 million items a very generous estimate would be: